 - Client signs EIV acknowledging the income discrepancy. - The Housing Specialist will determine the voucher holder's underpayment of rent as a result of unreported or underreported income.
 PHAs are required to go back as far as the PHA has documentation.
-The amount to be paid back may not exceed 40 (forty) percent of the monthly adjusted income unless the client has already exceeded 40 (forty) percent of their monthly adjusted income-(those who have been on the program and have earned additional income over time).
+The amount to be paid back may not exceed 40 (forty) percent of the monthly adjusted income unless the client has already exceeded 40 (forty) percent of their monthly adjusted income. (those who have been on the program and have earned additional income over time).
 In this case the Housing Agency and the client need to come up with a monthly repayment amount.
 The PHA will require all fraud repayments to be paid in full within 36 (thirty-six) consecutive months from the first date of agreed payment.

+Extensions of repayment terms based on debt(s) owed to HUD/ THA are non-negotiable and must be paid in full within 36 (thirty-six) months.
 This will supersede any agreement requirements above.
-If the tenant refuses to enter into a repayment agreement, the PHA must terminate the family's assistance for the last day of the current month. - The Fraud Worksheet will be completed in Housing Pro by Housing Specialist. - The income discrepancy letter will be sent to the client with the amount that is owed. - The tenant needs to schedule an appointment with the caseworker to sign the repayment agreement.
-The appointment needs to be scheduled 10 (ten) business days from the date of the letter. - The terms of the agreement may be renegotiated if there is an increase or decrease in the family's income.

-- Appeals will be reviewed and determined by Housing Manager/Appeal Board.
+If the tenant refuses to enter into a repayment agreement, the PHA must terminate the family's assistance for the last day of the current month.

+- The Fraud Worksheet will be completed in Housing Pro by a Housing Specialist. - The income discrepancy letter will be sent to the client with the amount that is owed. - The tenant needs to schedule an appointment with the caseworker to sign the repayment agreement.
+The appointment needs to be scheduled 10 (ten) business days from the date of the letter. - The terms of the agreement may be renegotiated if there is an increase or decrease in the family's income. - Appeals will be reviewed and determined by Housing Manager/Appeal Board.
 Late and/or missed payments constitute default of the repayment agreement and will result in termination of assistance.